 - Remove from oven and serve with sour cream.

 - To make Sriracha sour cream, add 1/2 cup sour cream to a bowl and add Sriracha sauce, start with 1 teaspoon and gradually add more until the desired level of heat is reached.

 - Sour cream mixed with season salt and season pepper can also be used for dipping.

-Nutritional information provided may vary by nutritional calculator.
-Please re-check information in calculator of choice if vital dietary restrictions apply.
+Nutritional information provided may vary by the nutritional calculator.
+Please re-check information in the calculator of choice if vital dietary restrictions apply.
 Calorie count provided does not include optional dipping sauces.